Basic concepts of Economics; What is it?

 - Positive Economics: An analysis of economic variables

-- Normative Economics: Value judgement of economic issues
+- Normative Economics: Value judgment of economic issues

 - Micro vs. Macro